-Step Remarks ΤοοΙ Responsibility Monitoring and Change Identification Collection of suggestions and discrepancies Findings, corrective and preventive actions Changes in relevant standards and Requirements Change Management Rules and regulations Audit- and Inspection Reports Suggestions Form Document Owner Identification of elements requiring prior approval or not requiring approval Identify elements requiring prior approval/acceptance Select administrative requirements for submission accordingly Ensure Compliance Check prior to FOCA submission List of Acceptances and Approvals or Compliance List Document Owner Change Initialisation Identify/define type of revision: Revision or new edition?
+Step Remarks Tool Responsibility Monitoring and Change Identification Collection of suggestions and discrepancies Findings, corrective and preventive actions Changes in relevant standards and Requirements Management of Change Rules and regulations Audit- and Inspection Reports Suggestions Form Document Owner Identification of elements requiring prior approval or not requiring approval Identify elements requiring prior approval/acceptance Select administrative requirements for submission accordingly Ensure Compliance Check prior to FOCA submission List of Acceptances and Approvals or Compliance List Document Owner Change Initialisation Identify/define type of revision: Revision or new edition?
 Standard Revision?
 Temporary Revision?
 Urgent Revision?
-Ensure that no actual revision/amendment is in process and/or pending by FOCA OMM, Chapter 2 "Organisation Documentation, System of Amendment and Revision Document Owner Establish draft of revision/amendment Edit and establish change Mark any changes to previous version by a vertical line on the border of the page Eliminate change indicators from the previous revision of that page Manual System Document Owner Compliance Check Verify compliance, compatibility and completeness with standards, requirements and regulations, harmonisation with other documents, viability & appropriateness conduct assessment of risks, if required Verify the requirement of a detailed audit ensure traceability of changes Check completeness In case of changes not requiring prior approval, ensure that no element requiring prior approval is included Relevant Requirements and Standards Cross reference tables Risk Assessment in case of Flexibility Provisions or Alternative Means of Compliance (AltMoC) Compliance Monitor Manager Document Owner FOCA Submission with elements requiring prior approval Prepare submission in accordance with the administrative requirement changes requiring prior approval/acceptance: submit revised pages as draft at least 30 days before the date of the intended changes in case of planned change of a nominated person: inform FOCA administrative requirements FOCA Homepage Form 44.20/PRA/Compliance List Proposed revision/ amendment/ manual/document For nominated persons: Form 44.20 and CV Nominated Person of the department/Divisi on
+Ensure that no actual revision/amendment is in process and/or pending by FOCA OMM, Chapter 2 "Organisation Documentation, System of Amendment and Revision Document Owner Establish draft of revision/amendment Edit and establish change Mark any changes to previous version by a vertical line on the border of the page Eliminate change indicators from the previous revision of that page Manual System Document Owner Compliance Check Verify compliance, compatibility and completeness with standards, requirements and regulations, harmonisation with other documents, viability & appropriateness conduct assessment of risks, if required Verify the requirement of a detailed audit ensure traceability of changes Check completeness In case of changes not requiring prior approval, ensure that no element requiring prior approval is included Relevant Requirements and Standards Cross reference tables Risk Assessment in case of Flexibility Provisions or Alternative Means of Compliance (AltMoC) Compliance Monitor Manager Document Owner FOCA Submission with elements requiring prior approval Prepare submission in accordance with the administrative requirement changes requiring prior approval/acceptance: submit revised pages as draft at least 30 days before the date of the intended changes in case of planned change of a nominated person: inform FOCA administrative requirements FOCA Homepage ATO: Initial: Form 105/PRA/Compliance List; Revision: PRA Change of nominated persons (only): Form 105 Nominated Person of the department/Divisi on